imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 ## Release Notes and Pre-releases

-Releases notes are available on {% include github org='tferr' repo='ASA' path='Notes.md\#release-notes-for-sholl-analysis' label='Github' %}.
-If you do not mind unstable software, {% include github org='tferr' repo='ASA' path='Notes.md\#development-builds' label='development builds' %} may be found [here](http://jenkins.imagej.net/job/Sholl-Analysis).
+Releases notes are available on {% include github org='tferr' repo='ASA' branch='master' path='Notes.md\#release-notes-for-sholl-analysis' label='Github' %}.
+If you do not mind unstable software, {% include github org='tferr' repo='ASA' branch='master' path='Notes.md\#development-builds' label='development builds' %} may be found [here](http://jenkins.imagej.net/job/Sholl-Analysis).
 Once new features mature and no major issues are found these development versions will be made available, as usual, through the [Updater](/plugins/updater).

 ## Related Resources